 I read once that artists live in a different reality than what we normally call the 'real' world.
 To artists, the world of images or forms, or ideas and feelings, is more "real" than the nuts and bolts world.
 I would agree, from my own experience.
 I think that serious artists live with a "cosmic" sense - that is, consciously or not, they are aware that galaxies and universes, both in macrocosm and microcosm, are spinning and traveling in space, while we humans go about our daily business.
 This gives artists the necessary perspective of the dreamer, to take the 'long' view of reality.

 It is easier to see this in music, which is so accessible to all of us, and so important to us.
 We may not all be conversant with, say, classical or world music; but we all grew up with, for example, rock music.
 We have a collective understanding and knowledge of its evolution, and as a result, we often judge as a group whether a particular song or artist is "good."
 My favorite example of this is at a concert, when one musician will do a solo during a performance, and if it is inspired and skillful, we all know it, and applaud spontaneously together.
-Because of its power to move us and express our deepest selves, it is very important to us, and because of its ubiquity, we are all familiar with it, and we are knowledgeable about it, confident of our judgment.
+Because of its power to move us and express our deepest selves, music is very important to us, and because of its ubiquity, we are all familiar with it, and we are knowledgeable about it, confident of our judgment.

 A similar situation exists with visual art, although I should point out that serious art, like serious music, is often expressed on a more profound level than that of much "pop" culture.
-Artists have a history of movements and influences, since the beginning of time.
+Visual artists have a history of movements and influences, since the beginning of time.
 We can no longer paint like Rembrandt, because we are not of his time, though we may love his work.
 Artists develop new aesthetic criteria also, to meet the needs of their time.
 They may not 'draw correctly.'
 The work may not be 'beautiful' in the old-fashioned sense.
-Their work may not look like anything seen before; it may be an 'earthwork' - or art that is made totally of natural elements.
+Their work may not look like anything seen before; it may be an 'earthwork' - art that is made totally of natural elements.
 But its value lies in what it expresses to us.
 The 'outrageousness' of modern or contemporary art exists only out of the context of art history.
 Perhaps ironically, since the early 20th century, modern art has been much influenced by ancient, or 'primitive' art, as has some music.
 Are we seeking those selves of long ago, from the concrete enclaves of now?
 Unfortunately, since art is not on the television very often, or even taught in schools as much, people have to go out of their way to learn about art history, and even then, where do they start?
 And how many have the time?

 Art has progressed to the point of conceptualism and beyond, where the work of art is not visual, or even tangible, but an idea.
 This notion is not really new - Plato also wrote that the idea of a thing is more "real" than the thing itself.
 But all serious art movements and ideas have a rationale, and a validity, in art history; and the strongest ones have the power to move and enrich us.
 In 20th century art, there are also, as in music, movements and individual artists who seemed to be deliberately outrageous, like Marcel Duchamp, and the Dadaists.
-And in the 1950's in America, the Pop artists reflected what they were seeing around them, the new consumer culture, some with tongue firmly in cheek.
+And in the 1960's in America, the Pop artists reflected what they were seeing around them, the new consumer culture, some with tongue firmly in cheek.
 It is perhaps the same outrageousness in contemporary art that exists in music - the why of this is not easy to answer.
-Perhaps it lies in the unprecedented megadangers of our time - nuclear weapons, holocausts, environmental forecasts of doom.
+Perhaps it lies in the unprecedented megadangers of our age - nuclear weapons, holocausts, environmental forecasts of doom.
 Or maybe it is the unbridled exuberance of being alive NOW!

 Many of the more recent conceptual and installation artists develop their work in a brand new way, where the idea behind the intangible work is often a poetic and striking one, that causes the viewer to rethink their assumptions, or express a cry for the environment, the human spirit, or man's inhumanity.
 Christian Boltanski comes to mind.
-It is said that film is the major art form in the 20th century - has the biggest impact in people's lives.
+It is said that film is the major art form in the 20th century - that it has the biggest impact in people's lives.
 Just think about the powerful effect Schindler's List has had on the world - a pure work of art that was created out of pure love and expression, not out of box office expectations.

 (Note: Some art movements were formed by artists organized to promote their shared beliefs; often these movements, like Futurism in the early 20th century, would write a manifesto expressing their credo, and profess a collective aesthetic philosophy and style.
 Although the Surrealists also wrote a manifesto, the styles of individual artists associated with Surrealism varied widely.
 Other movements, like Impressionism in 19th century France, were a somewhat looser confederation of artists who came together because of certain common aesthetic principles, and the opportunity to exhibit their work collectively.
 Again, the style of individual artists varied, from Degas to Monet.
 Still other movements were not really movements at all, not being organized officially, but were instead either loosely associated artists, or even artists who came from different times and places, who happened to share a similarity of style or way of thinking.
 Examples of these movements would be expressionism and post-impressionism.)

 Another misconception about art is that it exists mostly for those with the economic means to buy it.
 Quite simply, art is for everyone - not an elite.
 To be an artist only takes sensitivity, maybe some training, and a vision.
 Most are not born with this vision - it develops gradually with working.
-And it is a being rather than a doing - I find that I am looking at the world as one gigantic painting - everything is colors and shapes - not labeled objects with objectively defined names and characteristics.
+And it is a being rather than a doing - I find that I am looking at the world as one gigantic painting - everything is colors and shapes - not labeled objects with defined names and characteristics.
 I get impulses to create from in my car, at the supermarket, at the dentist's office.
 It is an ever-present consciousness.
 Which explains the spaced-out personalities of many artists.